justinpinkney/awesome-pretrained-stylegan2/README.md

 # Awesome Pretrained StyleGAN2

 A collection of pre-trained [StyleGAN2](https://github.com/NVlabs/stylegan2) models trained on different datasets at different resolution.

-_See [this repo](https://github.com/justinpinkney/awesome-pretrained-stylegan) for pretrained models for StyleGAN 1_
+_Note the readme is a bit out of date, there are more models linked in the [issues](https://github.com/justinpinkney/awesome-pretrained-stylegan2/issues)._

+- **For StyleGAN3 models see: https://github.com/justinpinkney/awesome-pretrained-stylegan3**
+- **For StyleGAN1 models see: https://github.com/justinpinkney/awesome-pretrained-stylegan)**

 [![](content/car%20(config-e)/thumbnail.jpg)](#car-config-e)